 Cost of changing and switching back

-Because this is the first time PSN users have been allowed to change their names, Sony is giving everyone one name change for free.
-If you want a second name change, the cost will be $5 if you’re a PlayStation Plus subscriber and $10 if you are not.
-Subsequent changes will cost an additional $5 or $10, so make sure you settle on a name you will love for a long time.
+Since this is the first time PSN users have been allowed to change their online persona, Sony is giving everyone a single free name change.
+If you want to alter your online ID a second time, the cost will be $5 if you’re a PlayStation Plus subscriber and $10 if not.
+Subsequent changes will cost an additional $5 or $10, so ensure to settle on a name you’ll love for a very long time.

-If you decide to revert back to your original PSN name, however, you can do so for free.
-This name will also be permanently unavailable to other users, so someone can’t pretend to be you after you switch your name.
-Your old name can also be displayed next to your new one for 30 days, as well, so your friends all know it’s still you.
+If you decide to revert to your original PSN online ID, however, you can do so for free.
+This name will also be permanently unavailable to other users, so someone can’t pretend to be you after switching your name.
+Your old name can also be displayed next to your new one for 30 days as well, so your friends don’t get confused and will still know it’s you.

 Restrictions and risks

-The PSN name change feature is not a one-size-fits-all solution, and stresses a few notable restrictions that you need to consider before doing so.
-Child accounts cannot change their PSN names, so if you’re still a minor, you’re going to have to wait until you’re 18 before doing so.
+The PSN online ID change feature is not a one-size-fits-all solution and stresses a few notable restrictions that must be considered before alteration.
+Child accounts cannot change their PSN names, so if you’re still a minor, you must wait until you’re at least 18 before doing so.

 Not all games recognize changed PSN names, either.
-PlayStation 3 and Vita games will not support the feature, and only games published after April 1, 2018 are designed to support it on PlayStation 4.
-Sony said that a “large majority” of popular PlayStation 4 games will recognize changed names, and it includes everything from Doom to Knack 2.
+PS3 and Vita games will not support the feature, and only games published after April 1, 2018, are designed to support it on PS4.
+Sony said that a “large majority” of popular PS4 games will recognize changed names, and it includes everything from Doom to Knack 2.
 These were published before that date, so check the official list to see if your favorite game is supported.

 Depending on the game you play, you also risk losing data when changing your PSN name.
-This includes potentially losing trophy information, game progress or save data, and even paid DLC.
-Changing your ID back should fix these issues.
+This includes potentially losing trophy information, game progress, or save data, and even paid DLC.
+So, think long and hard before deciding to switch names.
+If these problems do arise, simply changing your ID back to its original state should fix these issues.